emiltj/cds-visual-exam/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-* [Python](https://www.rstudio.com/) - Software used for conducting the analysis
+* [Ross Dean McLachlan](https://github.com/CDS-AU-DK/) - Our competent instructor for the module on Visual Analytics
 * [othneildrew (githubuser)](https://github.com/othneildrew/Best-README-Template) - Providing a template used to create the README's
-* [Ross Dean McLachlan](https://github.com/CDS-AU-DK/) - Our competent instructor for the module on Visual Analytics